tsurai/jantar/README.md

 # Amber [![GoDoc](https://godoc.org/github.com/tsurai/amber?status.png)](http://godoc.org/github.com/tsurai/amber)

 Amber is a very minimalist mvc web framework written in golang.
-It has been largely inspired by [Martini](https://github.com/codegangsta/martini).
+It has been largely inspired by [Martini](https://github.com/codegangsta/martini) but emphasizes performance over syntactic sugar by avoiding unnecessary reflections.

+While trying to be slim amber provides a number of security features out of the box to avoid common security vulnerabilities.

 ## Current State
 Amber is currently getting completly redesigned and is not usable right now.